-The imposed symmetry of the work architect and Dante scholar Fillipo Brunelleschi (1377 – 1446) in the name of geometric beauty is beautifully captured in the architecture of Florence’s Foundling Hospital (Ospedale degli Innocenti).
+The imposed symmetry of the work of the architect and Dante scholar Fillipo Brunelleschi (1377 – 1446) in the name of geometric beauty, is beautifully captured in the design of Florence’s Foundling Hospital (Ospedale degli Innocenti).

-Built between 1419-1424 the Foundling hospital is characterized by a great clarity in which the relations between all the parts can be expressed in terms of measurement and its overall design simplicity.
+Built between 1419-1424 the building is characterized by a great clarity in which the relations between all the parts can be expressed in terms of measurement and its overall design simplicity.

 Brunelleschi started a revolution in architecture, one, which glorified Italian history and influenced the way all other architects would think in the future and the shape of buildings to come.

 He was not an imitator.
 He was a sculptor and the Renaissance architect who evolved laws of linear perspective.

 He is most famous for completing the Dome of the Cathedral of Santa Maria del Fiore at Florence (Duomo).

 Brunelleschi took the various elements of his architectural repertoire, which was based on classical architecture from antiquity, the column, the capital, and rounded arch and recombined them with a mathematician’s regard for proportion.

 In a fresh new way, he illuminated the art of perspective in architectural form.
 Brunelleschi relied on colour as an accent and within the space where his arches met he designed a tondo, or roundel that would provide an opportunity to feature beautifully rendered small relief sculptures.